ARMmbed/mbed-os/features/mbedtls/README.md

 ### Getting Mbed TLS from GitHub

-Mbed TLS is maintained and developed in the open, independently of Mbed OS, and its source can be found on GitHub here: [ARMmbed/mbedtls](https://github.com/ARMmbed/mbedtls).
-To import a different version of Mbed TLS into an instance of Mbed OS, there is a `Makefile` script to update the local Git repository, extract a specific version, and modify the configuration files to Mbed OS defaults.
+We maintain and develop Mbed TLS in the open, independently of Mbed OS, and you can find its source on GitHub here: [ARMmbed/mbedtls](https://github.com/ARMmbed/mbedtls).
+To import a different version of Mbed TLS into an instance of Mbed OS, there is a `Makefile` script to update the local Git repository, extract a specific version and modify the configuration files to Mbed OS defaults.

 To use the `Makefile`, you can either set `MBED_TLS_RELEASE` environment variable to the Git tag or commit ID of the Mbed TLS release or version you want to use, or modify the `Makefile` itself.
-If `MBED_TLS_RELEASE` is unset, the HEAD of the main development branch will be extracted.
+If `MBED_TLS_RELEASE` is not set, the HEAD of the main development branch will be extracted.

 Run the following commands in the `importer` directory in the Mbed TLS directory: